va’eira

 Things went exactly as Moshe had expected them to go.

-And God's reaction was to send him to Pharaoh and demand liberation for his people.
+And God's reaction was to send him to Pharaoh to demand liberation for his people.

-Because, of course Pharaoh would release the 600,000 men (and their wives and children) whose free labor had built their cities.
+Because, of course Pharaoh would release the 600,000 men (and their wives and children) whose free labor had built his cities.

 Pharaoh responded exactly as Moshe expected him to do.